helpshift/CocoaPods/README.md

 pod 'Helpshift', '5.3.1'            // For normal version pod 'Helpshift', '5.3.1-bitcode'    // For bitcode enabled version
 ```
-NOTE : Do not prefix the version number with the ~> (Optimistic operatory).
+NOTE : Do not prefix the version number with the '~>' (Optimistic operator).

 ## License